IBM’s Operations Management Areas: 10 Decisions, Productivity

 10. Maintenance.
 This strategic decision area of operations management has the objective of maintaining adequate resources and processes to support the information technology business.
 For example, IBM maintains high productivity levels in its technology laboratories through regular checks and upgrades of relevant equipment.
 Such efforts ensure the adequacy of operational processes in the organization.
 In addition, operations managers implement a variety of programs to maintain the stability and growth of IBM’s resources, inclusive of human resources, as well as materials and equipment for corporate function and production processes.

-Productivity Criteria at IBM
+Productivity Metrics at IBM

 IBM uses different criteria for productivity, based on the area of operations, the type of operations, and the type of organizational output involved, among other operational factors.
 The company develops improvement strategies based on the results of productivity evaluations, which in turn are based on these criteria.
 In this case, the following productivity criteria are relevant to IBM’s information technology business: